Kong/docs.konghq.com/app/konnect/mesh-manager/service-mesh.md

 beta: true
 ---

 Using Mesh Manager, you can create {{site.mesh_product_name}} global control planes to manage your {{site.konnect_saas}} mesh services.
-This tutorial explains how to configure a global control plane with {{site.mesh_product_name}} and the Kubernetes demo app.
+This guide explains how to configure a global control plane with {{site.mesh_product_name}} and the Kubernetes demo app.
 You will use Kubernetes to install various service mesh components.

 {:.important}
 > **Important:** Mesh zones are priced based on consumption.
 For more information about the pricing and consumption of zones, see Kong's [Pricing](https://konghq.com/pricing) page.